The Royal Sceptre

 Walking through the mine he saw what he believed to be a large piece of crystal protruding from the rock face.
 He dug it out with his walking stick.

 He took the stone to Sir Thomas Cullinan who was President of the de Beers.
 It proved to be the largest diamond ever found, an unbelievable 3106 carats.
 It was named the Cullinan and presented to Kind Edward VII on his birthday in 1907 by the Transvaal Government with a request that it should be set into the Crown of England.
+The diamond was far to large to be used, and the King decided to have it split.

 A man called Mr Asscher from Amsterdam was chosen to undertake this difficult task, and the story goes, that as he delivered the blow to split the diamond, he fainted.
 When he was shown how perfectly he had succeeded he fainted again.